-- they are currently complying with their obligations under the Charitable Purposes Act, attaching a copy of their most recent filing with the Registry of Charitable Trusts. - 1.37.4 Prospective County contractors that do not complete Exhibit 15 as part of the solicitation process may, in the County's sole discretion, be disqualified from contract award.
+- they are currently complying with their obligations under the Charitable Purposes Act, attaching a copy of their most recent filing with the Registry of Charitable Trusts. - 1.39.4 Prospective County contractors that do not complete Exhibit 12 as part of the solicitation process may, in the County's sole discretion, be disqualified from contract award.
 A County contractor that fails to comply with its obligations under the Charitable Purposes Act is subject to either contract termination or debarment proceedings or both.
 (County Code Chapter 2.202)

-1.38 Defaulted Property Tax Reduction Program
+1.40 Defaulted Property Tax Reduction Program

 The prospective contract is subject to the requirements of the County's Defaulted Property Tax Reduction Program ("Defaulted Tax Program") (Los Angeles County Code, Chapter 2.206).
-Prospective Contractors should carefully read the Defaulted Tax Program Ordinance, Appendix J, and the pertinent provisions of the Sample Master Agreement, Appendix H, Subparagraph 8.62 and 8.63, both of which are incorporated by reference into and made a part of this solicitation.
-The Defaulted Tax Program applies to both Contractors and their temporary staff.
+Prospective Contractors should carefully read the Defaulted Tax Program Ordinance, Appendix I, and the pertinent provisions of the Appendix J and J-1 - Sample Master Agreement, sub-paragraphs 8.50 and 8.51, both of which are incorporated by reference into and made a part of this solicitation.
+The Defaulted Tax Program applies to both Contractors and their Subcontractors.

-Proposers shall be required to certify that they are in full compliance with the provisions of the Defaulted Tax Program and shall maintain compliance during the term of any contract that may be awarded pursuant to this solicitation or shall certify that they are exempt from the Defaulted Tax Program by completing Certification of Compliance with The County's Defaulted Property.
-Tax Reduction Program, Exhibit 13 in Appendix A - Required Forms.
+Vendors shall be required to certify that they are in full compliance with the provisions of the Defaulted Tax Program and shall maintain compliance during the term of any contract that may be awarded pursuant to this solicitation or shall certify that they are exempt from the Defaulted Tax Program by completing Certification of Compliance with The County's Defaulted Property Tax Reduction Program, Exhibit 13 in Appendix A - Required Forms.
 Failure to maintain compliance, or to timely cure defects, may be cause for termination of a contract or initiation of debarment proceedings against the non-compliance contractor (Los Angeles County Code, Chapter 2.202).

-Proposals that fail to comply with the certification requirements of the Defaulted Tax Program will be considered non-responsive and excluded from further consideration.
+SOQs that fail to comply with the certification requirements of the Defaulted Tax Program will be considered non-responsive and excluded from further consideration.